Messina: History

-Founded by Greek colonists in the 8th century BC, Messina was originally called Zancle (Ζάγκλη), from the Greek ζάγκλον meaning "scythe" because of the shape of its natural harbour (though a legend attributes the name to King Zanclus).
+Founded by Greek colonists of Magna Graecia in the 8th century BC, Messina was originally called Zancle (Ζάγκλη), from the Greek ζάγκλον meaning "scythe" because of the shape of its natural harbour (though a legend attributes the name to King Zanclus).
 A comune of its Metropolitan City, located at the southern entrance of the Strait of Messina, is to this day called 'Scaletta Zanclea'.
 Solinus wrote that the city of Metauros was established by people from Zancle.

-In the early 5th century BC, Anaxilas of Rhegium renamed it Messene (Μεσσήνη) in honour of the Greek city Messene (See also List of traditional Greek place names).
+In the early 5th century BC Anaxilas of Rhegium renamed it Messene (Μεσσήνη) in honour of the Greek city Messene (See also List of traditional Greek place names).
 Later, Micythus was the ruler of Rhegium and Zancle, and he also founded the city of Pyxus.
 The city was sacked in 397 BC by the Carthaginians and then reconquered by Dionysius I of Syracuse.

 In 288 BC the Mamertines seized the city by treachery, killing all the men and taking the women as their wives.
 The city became a base from which they ravaged the countryside, leading to a conflict with the expanding regional empire of Syracuse.
 Hiero II, tyrant of Syracuse, defeated the Mamertines near Mylae on the Longanus River and besieged Messina.
 Carthage assisted the Mamertines because of a long-standing conflict with Syracuse over dominance in Sicily.
 When Hiero attacked a second time in 264 BC, the Mamertines petitioned the Roman Republic for an alliance, hoping for more reliable protection.
 Although initially reluctant to assist lest it encourage other mercenary groups to mutiny, Rome was unwilling to see Carthaginian power spread further over Sicily and encroach on Italy.
 Rome, therefore, entered into an alliance with the Mamertines.
 In 264 BC, Roman troops were deployed to Sicily, the first time a Roman army acted outside the Italian Peninsula.
 At the end of the First Punic War it was a free city allied with Rome.
 In Roman times Messina, then known as Messana, had an important pharos (lighthouse).
 Messana was the base of Sextus Pompeius, during his war against Octavian.

-After the fall of the Western Roman Empire, the city was successively ruled by Goths from 476, then by the Byzantine Empire in 535, by the Arabs in 842, and in 1061 by the Norman brothers Robert Guiscard and Roger Guiscard (later count Roger I of Sicily).
+After the fall of the Western Roman Empire the city was successively ruled by Goths from 476, then by the Byzantine Empire in 535, by the Arabs in 842, and in 1061 by the Norman brothers Robert Guiscard and Roger Guiscard (later count Roger I of Sicily).
 In 1189 the English King Richard I ("The Lionheart") stopped at Messina en route to the Holy Land for the Third Crusade and briefly occupied the city after a dispute over the dowry of his sister, who had been married to William the Good, King of Sicily.
-In 1345 Orlando d'Aragona, the illegitimate son of Frederick II of Sicily was the strategos of Messina.